melbarber10/products-management-explore/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+For more details, please see the LICENSE file.

 ## Acknowledgements